What is qq?

 out files

 A .out file contains the standard output from the script executed as a qq job.
-This file is created when the job begins running in the working directory and is copied to the input directory once (or if) the job finishes successfully.
+This file is created when the job starts running in the working directory and is copied to the input directory once the job is completed.

 err files

 A .err file contains the standard error output from the script executed as a qq job.
-Like the .out file, it is created when the job starts in the working directory and is copied to the input directory once (or if) the job completes successfully.
+Like the .out file, it is created when the job starts running in the working directory and is copied to the input directory once the job is completed.

 qqout files

 A .qqout file contains the output from the qq run execution environment.
 It includes technical information about the job's progress and internal qq operations.
-This file is placed into the input directory by the batch system only after the job has fully completed.
+If your batch system is PBS, this file is only placed into the input directory after the job is completed.
+If your batch system is Slurm, this file is available after the job starts running.

 Environment variables